gmatte11/gmatte11.github.io/_posts/2020-9-23-Back from CppCon 2020.md

 1. `Building an intuition for composition` by Sy Brand

-    This is a great introduction to some of the C++20 features such as ranges and coroutines and gives a great overview of the new C++20 idiomatic to use and _mix_ algorithms.
+    This is a great introduction to some of the C++20 features such as ranges and coroutines and gives a great overview of the new C++20 idiomatic way to use and _mix_ algorithms.
     Plus some overview of what might come in future C++ releases.

 2. `Retiring the Singleton pattern: concrete suggestions for what to use instead` by Peter Muldoon